 - 1 cup "Gluten Free, Seasoned 4C Crumbs"

-- Caesar or ranch dressing for topping
+- Caesar dressing for topping (for vegetarian option, use ranch dressing)

 - Chopped fresh parsley for topping

 - Heat vegetable oil in a medium pot (enough to cover the potato balls completely) to 350° F.